just-the-docs/just-the-docs/programming/CODING_STANDARDS.md

 >     *declarative style* to the extent possible (as opposed to
 >     imperative style), meaning define what you want and not the order
 >     it is created.
->   - Do not leave old files with filenames like "base\_old.html" in the
+>   - Do not leave old files with filenames like "base\_old" in the
 >     tree.
 Just delete the old one, commit to refactor, and communiate
 >     the change to your team.